 Basically, pediatric pulmonology deals with all types of respiratory diseases that affect children — from the common cold to inherited chronic diseases.
 Here at Stony Brook Children’s, we offer the latest protocols and state-of-the-art technology to ensure that the children of Suffolk County have access to advanced pediatric pulmonary care.
 In addition, we have a fully accredited pulmonary function laboratory for assessment and diagnosis.
 This includes full pulmonary testing, spirometry, exercise and cold air challenge, allergy skin testing and allergy blood testing.

 How does the pediatric pulmonary team work with children?

 We take a completely comprehensive approach.
-Each child’s team is led by a board-certified pediatric pulmonologist and can include a pediatric pulmonary nurse practitioner, respiratory therapist, pulmonary function technician, sleep technician, social worker, dietician, physical therapist, pharmacist, and even a geneticist.
+Each child’s team is led by a board-certified pediatric pulmonologist and can include a pediatric pulmonary nurse practitioner, nurse, respiratory therapist, pulmonology function technician, sleep technician, social worker, metal health coordinator, dietician, physical therapist, pharmacist and a genetic counselor - who all care for patients and their families.
 Together they make an initial assessment and diagnosis, develop a plan of treatment, perform interventions and provide follow-up care for as long as the child needs it.
 The care is highly individualized, and is frequently adjusted as the child grows and needs change.

 Stony Brook Children’s has a Cystic Fibrosis Center — how does that help the children of Suffolk County?